sejungkwak/connect-4/README.md

 - Browser support for `min()` and `gap` for `flex`

-  - Error: The layout was not what I designed when viewing on an older browser.
+  - Error: The layout was not what I designed when viewing in an older browser.

     ![Bug: Browser compatibility](documentation/bugs/bug-min.jpeg)